matyhaty/TO/Readme.md

 - This is not a replacement nor is it meant to play like BA
 - This is not a replacement nor is it meant to play like TA
-- Do not compare Total Obliteration to other things, it is its own thing, even if similar.
+- Do not compare Total Obliteration to other things, it is it's own thing, even if similar.

 ## Bugs & Constructuve Feedback